Polish Resettlement Act 1947: Yalta

 The Polish II Corps was instrumental in the Allied defeat of the Germans in North Africa and Italy, and its members hoped to return to Kresy in an independent and democratic Poland at the end of the War.
 But at Yalta, Churchill agreed Stalin should keep the Soviet gains that Adolf Hitler had endorsed in the Nazi-Soviet Pact, including Kresy, and carry out Polish population transfers.
 Consequently, Churchill had agreed that tens of thousands of veteran Polish troops under British command should lose their Kresy homes to the Soviet Union, with the implication that relatives including wives and children would be at the mercy of the NKVD.
 In reaction, thirty officers and men from the II Corps (Poland) committed suicide.

-Churchill explained his actions in a three-day Parliamentary debate starting 27 February 1945, which ended in a vote of confidence.
+Churchill explained his actions in a three-day parliamentary debate starting 27 February 1945, which ended in a vote of confidence.
 Many MPs openly criticised Churchill over Yalta and voiced strong loyalty to Britain's Polish allies.
 Some reporters felt Churchill was not confident Poland would be the independent and democratic country Polish troops could return to, because the prime minister also said: 'His Majesty's Government will never forget the debt they owe to the Polish troops...
 I earnestly hope it will be possible for them to have citizenship and freedom of the British empire, if they so desire.'

 During the debate, 25 MPs risked their careers to draft an amendment protesting against Britain's tacit acceptance of Poland's domination by the Soviet Union.
-These members included Arthur Greenwood; Sir Archibald Southby; Viscount Dunglass; Lord Willoughby de Eresby and Victor Raikes.
+These members included Arthur Greenwood; Sir Archibald Southby; Alec Douglas-Home; Lord Willoughby de Eresby and Victor Raikes.
 After the failure of the amendment, Henry Strauss, the Parliamentary Secretary to the Ministry of Town and Country, resigned from the government in protest at the British treatment of Poland.